Covid 19 Delta outbreak: The 90% Project - Blue Sky Tower vaccination 'icon' - NZ Herald

 For two nights, Auckland's Sky Tower will transform into a bright blue beacon celebrating New Zealand's efforts in reaching 80 per cent fully vaccinated today.

-Bathed in blue and white light, the iconic tower will be lit up for all to see tonight and tomorrow night after testing took place on Thursday night.
+Bathed in blue and white light, the iconic tower will be lit up for all to see at 9pm tonight and tomorrow night after testing took place on Thursday night.

 Throughout, messages of congratulations and encouragement will also be shown along the side of the Sky Tower, including "We're at the pointy end" and "It's within arm's reach".